bingcicle/orstt/README.md

 # orstt
-Partial implementation of Orst, a collection of sorting algorithm implementations in Rust, inspired by [orst](https://github.com/jonhoo/orst) by [@jonhoo](https://github.com/jonhoo)
+Partial implementation of Orst, a collection of sorting algorithm implementations in Rust, inspired by [orst](https://github.com/jonhoo/orst) by [@jonhoo](https://github.com/jonhoo).
+Adding in extra algorithms not covered in his repository just for exploratory purposes.

 Algorithms:
 1. Insertion sort